Cadgwith Cornwall

 Clip from the Glasgow Herald October 10 1940

-Former Lizard Cadgwith lifeboat "Duke of Cornwall" as she is today on Lands End as a tourist attraction.
+Former Lizard Cadgwith lifeboat "James and Catherine Macfarlane" as she is today on Lands End as a tourist attraction.

 "Duke of Cornwall" posing for a picture